OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 Session is of type 'Group' in HDF5.

-The session group contains data that was collected during the same period.
-A session group contains data from different sources.
+The session group contains all data (measurement and other) that was collected during a specific period on a specific platform.
 A RCM-DX file contains exactly one session group.

 ![Session group overview](images/generated/rcmdx_session_group.png)